What it captures

 v1.0 is macOS 26 (Tahoe) on Apple Silicon only.
 See system requirements for details.

 Only if you want meeting audio transcription.
 Screen recording is always required for capture.
 Microphone and accessibility permissions are optional.
 The installation steps walk through each permission prompt.
+You must obtain consent from everyone before you record them — see Recording consent & your legal obligations.

 Plan for about 500 MB per month for the SQLite database, bounded by your retention settings.
 20 GB free is a comfortable baseline.
 Retention is configurable from the settings.
 See system requirements for more detail.